Skip to main content

 • Click Add.

-• You can add multiple addresses one after another.
+• You can add multiple addresses.

 6. Confirm adding the key with two one-time codes.